 In regards to the Bible, Hyatt has been unfortunately selective.
 Paul does write that, "only Luke is with me" (2 Timothy 4:11).
 Yet, the same passage that marks the gospel writer's presence, also notes that two of the film's other heroes, Priscilla and Aquila, are living on the other side of the Aegean Sea.
-Other real-life dramas, like the betrayal at the hands of Alexander the metalworker, Historically, next to nothing is known about the final trial of St Paul, his last days on earth, nor his execution.
-The Bible also has nothing to add, and so Hyatt finds himself beginning with conjecture and arriving at fantasy.

-are set aside in favour of fictional "death's door" healings by Dr. Luke.
+Other real-life dramas, like the betraval at the hands of Alexander the metalworker, are set aside in favour of fictional "death's door" healings by Dr. Luke.
 In fact, the film spends more time inventing the actions of Luke in Rome than it does talking about the known events of Paul's life.